funkybob/zoom/basiclz/README.md

 On enwik8, at HASH_DEPTH = 64 reusing the lazy lookahead matches saved ~100,000 calls to find_match per 8MB block.
 However, that still left ~2.1million.
 At HASH_DEPTH = 128 it has a more significant impact, reducing enwik8 from >60sec to ~49sec, and enwik9 from ~9m16sec to ~8m55sec.

+By moving the encoding cost considerations into the match finding loop we improve compression noticeably, at the cost of performance.